Correlation between dyspnea, risk of falling and quality of life in different age groups

 Amr N. Badawy, Mahmoud S. El-Basiouny, Mamdouh Bibars, Sameh Salama, Mai Maged, Amr Mostafa, Galal Elshorbagy, Doaa Saeed, M.H.
 El Ebrashy, Amr H. Elnoury

 Amr N. Badawy, Mahmoud S. El-Basiouny, Mamdouh Bibars, Sameh Salama, Mai Maged, Amr Mostafa, Galal Elshorbagy, Doaa Saeed, M.H.
-El Ebrashy, Amr H. Elnoury – Effect of vaginal CO2 laser terapy in mixed urinary incontinence.
+El Ebrashy, Amr H. Elnoury – Effect of vaginal CO2 laser therapy in mixed urinary incontinence.
 Fizjoterapia Polska 2023; 23(5); 191-196

 DOI: https://doi.org/10.56984/8ZG20BA1B